-Ali, director of Operations and Commercial headed out to Australia to scour the country for the very best hotels, excursions and exclusive options for the 2025/26 NRMA Insurance Ashes Series.
+Ali, director of Operations and Commercial headed out to Australia to scour the country for the very best hotels, excursions and exclusive options for our 2025/26 NRMA Insurance Ashes Series packages.
 Keep reading to hear how he got on!

 Having eagerly awaited the dates of the Ashes, we had pre-booked a trip to Australia to meet our the suppliers, check out and choose the hotels and also plan the itineraries and the sightseeing options.
 It’s a bonus that many of our staff have been in Australia recently planning for other trips.
 From this, we feel that we have got the best insight into the country and many options for the best travel experiences, to fit a range of choices.